-Best Car Insurance Rates: Advice When Price Shopping
+Best Car Insurance Rates: Advice for Massachusetts Drivers

 More than half of surveyed car insurance buyers (52%) said they had imminent plans to either reduce their auto coverage or shop for a new carrier, according to a 2020 J.D.
 Power survey.
 It’s a statistic that underscores the tough financial year many people have had.
 But it also highlights a key debate about shopping for the best car insurance rates.